Summer 2021 FAQs

 WILL THERE BE OFF-SITE TRIPS THIS SUMMER?

-Out of an abundance of caution, off-site trips (amusement parks, hikes, Machon rafting, Olim trip to Montreal, etc.) may not be possible this summer.
-Should conditions and restrictions allow, we will consider including trips in the schedule (with additional fees, such as camper cash).
+Out of an abundance of caution, we are not planning off-site trips this summer. (amusement parks, hikes, Machon rafting, Olim trip to Montreal, etc.)

 WILL GUESTS BE ALLOWED AT CAMP?